bagder/docs/curl-vs-httpie.md

 - Forbids UTF-8 symbols in HTTP request headers
 - Doesn't allow a user to change the Content-Length: header
 - Has an "Auth plugin" system that supports many more auth types than curl
+- Can't send the same header field name multiple times in a request.
 - Has no official man page
 - HTTP/2 ?
 - Happy eyeballs?
+- HTTPS proxy support (HTTPS to the proxy, independently of the server's protocol) ?
+- brotli support?